moj-analytical-services/model-metadata/README.md

 # Model Metadata Uploader

 The Model Metadata Uploader is a Python package that simplifies the process of uploading metadata (metrics, parameters and monitoring args) to Athena for machine learning models.
 It provides a convenient interface for creating and managing metadata records associated with model runs, such as team name, project name, unique run ID, metrics, and timestamps.
+It follows the principles and logic of [MLFlow](https://mlflow.org/docs/latest/index.html) as we wish to move over to MLFlow in the near future.

 ## Features
+- Follows [MLFlow](https://mlflow.org/docs/latest/index.html) logic so you don't have to learn something different when we adopt MLFlow.
 - Easy Integration: Quickly integrate metadata uploading into your machine learning pipelines.
 - Flexible Configuration: Customize metadata records with team name, project name, unique run ID, and additional metrics.
 - Athena Integration: Seamlessly store metadata in Amazon Athena for easy querying and analysis.